Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 });
 ```

-_Note_: you may also use the `beginAnalyzeDocuments` method to extract generic document information using the prebuilt document model by providing the model ID `"prebuilt-document"`.
+_Note_: you may also use the `beginAnalyzeDocument` method to extract general document information using the prebuilt document model by providing the model ID `"prebuilt-document"`.
 This method provides a weaker TypeScript type for the layout analysis result, but will produce the same information.
-The `beginExtractGenericDocument` method is available for your convenience.
+The `beginExtractGeneralDocument` method is available for your convenience.

 ### Read Document